Audience

 - ensure employees are aware of what constitutes corrupt conduct under the Act

-- ensure their employees are aware of the process for identifying and reporting on complaints of corrupt conduct or misconduct by the Director-General
+- ensure their employees are aware of the process for identifying and reporting on complaints of corrupt conduct, misconduct or reportable conduct by the Director-General

-- escalate complaints of suspected corrupt conduct or misconduct by the Director-General
+- escalate complaints of suspected corrupt conduct, misconduct or reportable conduct by the Director-General

 - ensure duty of care to employees under their supervision, by facilitating support appropriate to the circumstances (for example, the Employee Assistance Program (DoE employees only))